Trip: 3 July 2018. From Piraeus to Salamina, with the GEORGIOS BROUFAS II of Broufas Vessels.

 Perama has three floating drydocks, which are owned and managed by the Piraeus Port Authority (OLP).
 Here, this picture shows the second one out of the three, named PIRAEUS II and featuring a yacht.
 Th PIRAEUS II Drydock is known as the Small Perama Drydock as it is the smallest one out of the three.

-Another view of the Tsangarinos Shipyard, where I saw another laid-up ship: the high speed craft KALLI P of Idomeneas Lines.
+Another view of the Tsangarinos Shipyard, where I saw another laid-up ship, namely the high speed craft KALLI P of Idomeneas Lines.
 This ship previously had spells in Greece as the PANAGIA THALASSINI of C-Link Ferries (2004-2007) and of NEL Lines (2007-2012).
-She was chartered by the latter to the Moroccan company Inter Shipping in 2012 and operated on the Algeciras-Tangier Med line, but by 2013 she was laid-up in Tangier Med due to both NEL Lines and Inter Shipping experiencing financial issues.
+She was chartered by the latter to the Moroccan company Inter Shipping in 2012 and operated on the Algeciras-Tangier Med line on the Gibraltar Strait, but by 2013 she was laid-up in Tangier Med due to both NEL Lines and Inter Shipping experiencing financial issues.
 She was then rumoured to make a comeback to Greece as she was bought by Panagiotopoulos Shipping (which was rebranded as Idomeneas Lines) in 2015.
 Despite being renamed and converted for service on the Heraklion-Santorini line, she never began operations due to the outstanding debts carried by the doomed NEL Lines.
 Hence, the ship has remained in that spot for the past three-four years.

 We were now approaching Salamina.
 There, the Ambelakia peninsula can be seen ahead.
 There, one can spot another large amount of laid-up ships.
 Another familiar face that I got to see was the ferry VITSENTZOS KORNAROS of LANE Sea Lines, which has been laid-up there since 2017.

 The VITSENTZOS KORNAROS seen in Salamina.
-Having been in Greece since 1994 (all of her career on the country has been spent under LANE Sea Lines), she had tremendously successful spells on the Lasithi-Kasos-Karpathos lifeline, on the Alexandroupolis-Northeast Aegean Sea-Dodecanese lifeline and lastly but most importantly on the Peloponnese-Kythira-Antikythira lifeline, where she was operating from 2009 to 2017.
+Having been in Greece since 1994 (when she was bought by LANE Sea Lines), she had tremendously successful spells on the Lasithi-Kasos-Karpathos lifeline, on the Alexandroupolis-Northeast Aegean Sea-Dodecanese lifeline and lastly but most importantly on the Peloponnese-Kythira-Antikythira lifeline, where she was operating from 2009 to 2017.
 That year, just before the summer season began, she suffered a severe engine failure which was never repaired.
-As a result, the lifeline was not served by any ship and LANE Sea Lines were expelled from it by the Ministry of Shipping and Insular Policy.
+As a result, the lifeline was not served by any ship and LANE Sea Lines saw their subsidy licensed issued by the Ministry of Shipping and Insular Policy being revoked by the latter.
 The ship has since been replaced by the IONIS of Triton Ferries.
 She has seen remained in Salamina, and her future does not seem that hopeful.

 The VITSENTZOS KORNAROS seen in Salamina, awaiting her fate.